thu-ml/tianshou/docs/01_user_guide/01_apis.md

 build and execute the experiment.

 **Key characteristics:**
-- Centered around {class}`~tianshou.highlevel.experiment.ExperimentBuilder` classes (e.g., {class}`~tianshou.highlevel.experiment.DQNExperimentBuilder`, {class}`~tianshou.highlevel.experiment.PPOExperimentBuilder`, etc.)
+- centered around {class}`~tianshou.highlevel.experiment.ExperimentBuilder` classes (e.g., {class}`~tianshou.highlevel.experiment.DQNExperimentBuilder`, {class}`~tianshou.highlevel.experiment.PPOExperimentBuilder`, etc.)
-- Uses configuration dataclasses and factories for all relevant parameters
+- uses configuration dataclasses and factories for all relevant parameters
-- Automatically handles component creation and "wiring"
+- automatically handles component creation and "wiring"
-- Provides sensible defaults that adapt to the nature of your environment
+- provides sensible defaults that adapt to the nature of your environment
-- Includes built-in persistence, logging, and experiment management
+- includes built-in persistence, logging, and experiment management
-- Excellent IDE support with auto-completion
+- full type hints (but object structure is not flat; a proper IDE is required for seamless user experience)

 ### Procedural API